saltstack/salt/doc/ref/states/index.rst

 The Top File
 ````````````

-The top file is the mapping for the state system.
-The top file specifies which
+The top file controls the mapping between minions and the states which should be
+applied to them.

-minions should have which modules applied and which environments they should
+The top file specifies which minions should have which SLS files applied and which
-draw the states from.
+environments they should draw those SLS files from.

-The top file works by specifying the environment, containing matchers with
+The top file works by specifying environments on the top-level.

+Each environment contains globs to match minions.
+Finally, each glob contains a list of
-lists of Salt states sent to the matching minions:
+lists of Salt states to apply to matching minions:

 .. code-block:: yaml